Secured credit cards: What to know

 Just like other cards, secured credit cards can come with an annual fee.
-But there's "no typical annual fee," says Jeff Sklar, a CPA who serves as the compliance officer and sits on the board of Public Savings Bank in Huntington Valley, Pa.
+But there's "no typical annual fee," says Jeff Sklar, a CPA who has worked with banks and issuers of secured cards.

 While some issuers charge about $75 per year, Sklar says many others choose to waive the fee.
 But there are other fees to consider.
-Overlimit charges can be as high as $25 per transaction, says Sklar, while late payment fees can range up to about $39 for each month the account is overdue.
+Charges for going over the credit limit can be as high as $25 per transaction, says Sklar, while late payment fees can range up to about $39 for each month the account is overdue.

 According to Wayne Sanford, owner of the credit counseling firm New Start Financial in Allen, Texas, issuers can be quite creative in assessing fees.
 But, he says, "All of the fees are disclosed in the rates and disclosures section of the agreement."

 Editorial Disclaimer: The editorial content is not provided or commissioned by the credit card issuers.
 Opinions expressed here are author’s alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.